 White Cliffs Pipeline

-White Cliffs Pipeline, which was acquired by ET in the SemGroup acquisition and contributed to ETO in January 2020, owns a 12-inch common carrier, crude oil pipeline, with a throughput capacity of 100 MBbls/d, that transports crude oil from Platteville, Colorado to Cushing, Oklahoma
+White Cliffs Pipeline, which was acquired by Energy Transfer in the SemGroup acquisition and contributed to ETO in January 2020, is a 12-inch common carrier pipeline with a throughput capacity of 100 MBbls/d that transports crude oil from Platteville, Colorado to Cushing, Oklahoma.

-The Maurepas Pipeline, which was acquired by ET in the SemGroup acquisition and contributed to ETO in January 2020, consists of three pipelines, with an aggregate throughput capacity of 460 MBbls/d, which service refineries in the Gulf Coast region
+The Maurepas Pipeline, which was acquired by Energy Transfer in the SemGroup acquisition and contributed to ETO in January 2020, consists of three pipelines, with an aggregate throughput capacity of 460 MBbls/d, which service refineries in the Gulf Coast region of Louisiana.

 West Texas Gulf Pipeline